haihala/whoops-all-grapplers/docs/1. Projects/Tasks/Backlog/Rewards 2.0.md

 - Purchasable item
 - 525252g as input
 - Gives you money if you start it and meter if you can finish it
+- Maybe bonus if you just did a combo

 ## Opener bonus items
 - Theme is tools that open stuff